Garvv-Mittal/Python-projects/README.md

 # Python-projects
-These projects are made in python , author - Garv Mittal
+These projects are made in python <br> author - Garv Mittal